pledgeshield/hackerrank_python/README.md

 # python_solutions

-A repository, to keep track of solved problems in Python.
-These problems originate from different sources.
-They appear interesting to me, thus I am putting them in these collections, to be able to revisit and revise them in time.
+This repo contains solutions from hackerrank's Python practice.
+I use it to keep track of solved problems, which appear interesting to me.
+This way I am able to revisit and revise them.